-The American ex-wife of 62-year-old Herve Jaubert (who calls himself a former “secret agent” and “spy master” with French intelligence), told The Daily Beast this week that Jaubert cooked up the scheme with Latifa and the head of Detained in Dubai, Radha Stirling.
+The American ex-wife of 62-year-old Herve Jaubert (who calls himself a former “secret agent” and “spy master” with French intelligence), told The Daily Beast this week that she believes Jaubert cooked up a scheme with Latifa and the head of Detained in Dubai, Radha Stirling—which Jaubert adamantly denies.

 Helene Jaubert, who was married to Herve for 18 years and told The Daily Beast she is still in contact with him, said Stirling and Jaubert have known each other for years.
-Princess Latifa had been in contact with Jaubert for five years and Stirling for part of that time, mulling over an escape and extortion plan.
+Princess Latifa had been in contact with Jaubert for five years and Stirling for part of that time, mulling over an escape and extortion plan, the ex-wife alleged.

-Jaubert provided The Daily Beast with copies of some emails between Stirling and Jaubert dating back to 2010.
+Helene Jaubert provided The Daily Beast with copies of some emails between Stirling and Herve Jaubert dating back to 2010.

 “The whole plan was for Herve to help her escape and once he got her out the daughter was going to get to the dad and say I want $3 million or else I’ll tell all to the media,” Mrs. Jaubert said.
 “Herve was just in it for the money.
 It was a con.
 It’s a corrupt scheme gone haywire and they hired a corrupt French dude to try to pull it off.
 Latifa’s had a taste of Western life and she just wanted more.”

-Stirling, however, told The Daily Beast she never heard of the princess until Latifa emailed her from the getaway boat on the Indian Ocean in late February, three days before they allegedly were ambushed.
-She said she knew of Jaubert but had not been in touch with him for about 10 years.
+Stirling told The Daily Beast she never heard of the princess until Latifa emailed her from the getaway boat on the Indian Ocean in late February, three days before they allegedly were ambushed.
+She said she knew of Herve Jaubert but had not been in touch with him for about 10 years.